gatblau/artisan/tutorials/0-the-build-file/readme.md

 ## The *input* section

+Typically, any complex automation has to be configurable.
+Configuration in Artisan is managed mostly via environment variables, as this is aligned with the way [linux containers](https://www.redhat.com/en/topics/containers/whats-a-linux-container) work.

-In order to tell *Artisan* what input is required by each function in the build file, the build file contains a section describing:
+In order to tell *Artisan* what input information is required by each function in the build file, the build file contains a section describing:

 - variables: these are plain environment variables
 - secrets: these are variables that contain sensitive information like credentials